What is Agentic AI? The Next Big Thing in Artificial Intelligence

 Software Agents for Business Process Automation

 Agentic AI is making it easier to automate workflows that once required back-and-forth coordination or manual updates.
-These AI agents handle cross-system tasks with precision, allowing teams to focus on decision-making instead of repetitive oversight.
+These AI agents precisely handle cross-system tasks, allowing teams to focus on decision-making instead of repetitive oversight.

 A single agent can handle approvals, update records, trigger notifications, and reconcile data, especially when seamlessly integrating with CRMs, ERPs, or internal portals.